qdrant/landing_page/qdrant-landing/content/documentation/cloud/hybrid-cloud.md

 - Adds credentials to the Docker registry, labeled `qdrant-registry-creds`
 - Sets up a secret key based on an API key, labeled `access-key`.
 - Signs into the Helm registry at `registry.cloud.qdrant.io`.
-- Installs a Helm chart <!-- Need more info -->
+- Installs a Helm chart from the OCI registry.

 These commands create the necessary API keys for the registry and the Qdrant Cloud API.
 It also generates the `kubectl` and `helm install` commands to install